OJII3/ichimon-itto-bot/README.md

 It is operated by Google Apps Script.

-You need to make word list in spreadsheets.
+There are some spreadsheets to make word list.